-Does your logo look blur and pixelated on iPad retina display screen?
+Does your logo look blur and pixelated on HD or 4K screens like the iPad retina display screen?
 Why does the logo of your favorite top blog look sharper?
-Here is the secret to display sharper logos on high resolution screens.
+Here is the secret to displaying sharper logos on high-resolution screens.

 I took an iPad screenshot to show how blur the logo looked.

-This is another iPad screenshot after implenting this tip to show the sharper logo
+This is another iPad screenshot after implementing this tip to show the sharper logo

-On the top of our site, lets say we load a file called logo.png which is 200px wide and 30px high to display the logo like this
+On the top of our site, let us say we load a file called logo.png which is 200px wide and 30px high to display the logo like this

-The srcset code allow the browser to display the bigger image and pack it in the smaller image space when called for!
+The Image srcset attribute allows the browser to display the bigger image and pack it in the smaller image space when called for!
 Now iPad loads the bigger image instead of the standard logo and displays a sharper image.
-Try it for your logo and be amazed how a simple code can make such a difference to your site design.
+Try it for your logo and be amazed at how simple code can make such a difference to your site design.